shaik1002/biggitlabbomb/doc/development/internal_analytics/index.md

 It can either be accessed directly via SQL in Snowflake for [ad-hoc analyses](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/#snowflake-analyst) or visualized in our data visualization tool
 [Tableau](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/tableau/), which has access to Snowflake.
 Both platforms need an access request ([Snowflake](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/#warehouse-access), [Tableau](https://handbook.gitlab.com/handbook/business-technology/data-team/platform/tableau/#tableau-online-access)).

-NOTE:
-To track user interactions in the browser, Do-Not-Track (DNT) needs to be disabled.
-DNT is disabled by default for most browsers.

 ### Tableau